Find below our Terms & Conditions for both Buyers & Sellers:

 3) Bidding – Bids are subject to the standard conditions of sale as per the Auctions (Bidding Agreements) Act 1969 which are on display in the showroom and available on request.

-5) Payment – Payment must be received within 3 working days of the sale and may be made by cash (up to the value of £5,000), by debit card, or by bank transfer..
-Overseas buyers can pay by debit card or bank transfer.
+4) Payment – Payment must be received within 3 working days of the sale and may be made by cash (up to the value of £5,000), by bank transfer or by debit card (in person only), debit card payments will not be accepted over the phone.
+Overseas buyers must pay by bank transfer.
 Full payment details are outlined on invoices.

-6) Online buyers – Buyers via the-saleroom.com must make payment directly to Beeston Auction House within 3 working days.
-If funds have not been received within this time, the amount due will be charged to the debit/credit card bidders have registered online.
+5) Online buyers – Buyers using an internet bidding platform must make payment directly to Beeston Auction House within 3 working days.
+If funds have not been received within this time, customers are at risk of the sales being cancelled and a ban being placed on online bidding accounts.
+Buyers using the-saleroom.com can also pay using the payment request link sent via email.

-7) Collection – All lots must be collected within 3 days of the sale unless prior arrangements have been made.
+6) Collection – All lots must be collected within 7 days of the sale unless prior arrangements have been made.
+Collections are strictly by appointment only and customers are expected to contact Beeston Auctions directly to make these arrangements.

 7) Storage Fees – For goods left on our premises – whether paid for or not – for more than 10 days after the date of the sale, Beeston Auction House reserves the right to charge £10 + VAT per lot per day in storage fees.
 This applies to all types of objects whether big or small.
 In the event of storage charges accrued becoming in excess of the total invoice, possession of the items will revert to Beeston Auction House and storage charges in excess of the invoice total will become payable.